Houfin64/DragonMaze/README.md

 > or < to go down/up stairs: same as symbol on screen

 if you have any questions, ask me on discord @Houfin#5305

+By the way, so exe is a couple versions behind the rest of it, i'll fix that soon